nx:run-commands

 Nx Affected

-, which knows about your project graph.
+The true power of run-commands comes from the fact that it runs through nx, which knows about your project graph.
 So you can run custom commands only for the projects that have been affected by a change.

-We can create some configurations to generate docs, and if run using nx affected
+We can create some configurations to generate docs, and if run using nx affected, it will only generate documentation for the projects that have been changed:

 nx affected --target=generate-docs